TencentARC/ArcNerf/docs/benchmark.md

 The benchmark is only for view synthesis, which evals the synthesized image psnr.

+Based on the type of data, we could benchmark on :
+    - object level for `NeRF`/`DTU`/`NSVF`/`RTMV`
+    - scene level for `LLFF`/`MipNeRF360`/`TanksAndTemplate`/`Capture`/`BlendedMVS`
+    - We have run on some dataset for benchmark, but not all.
+We will try to run on all datasets when time and resource allowed.

 -----------------------------------------------------------------------
 Expname are in the format of `{dataset}_{scene}_{model}_{other_settings}`.

 ## NeRF and related
+We follow the exact same setting on dataset split as original NeRF implementation at https://github.com/yenchenlin/nerf-pytorch.
 ### Lego  (800x800, 25 eval images)

 | Method |        cfg         | PSNR |    Official repo   |    Official PSNR     | paper PSNR  | Others |